 When we say, “We wrote the book about it,” we’re not kidding!
 We actually did!

-Using the latest science on how dogs hear and react to sound, Leeds and Wagner provide a treasury of fresh insight on the inner auditory life of our best friends, including:
+Using the latest science on how dogs hear and react to sound, in Through a Dog’s Ear, Leeds and Wagner provide a treasury of fresh insight on the inner auditory life of our best friends, including:

 - How to use sound as a tool to help alleviate separation anxiety, excitement with visitors, thunderstorm panic, and other behavior challenges

 - For nervous dogs: tips and tricks for making any house or apartment more comfortable for canines

 - Sensory confusion, over- and under-stimulation, the orienting response, and keys to understanding how our dogs hear the human world

 - 45-minute starter CD of classical music psychoacoustically designed to soothe and relax dogs—and their human companions